101 Cooking For Two

 • Preheat oven to 300°.

-• Add onion, two cans chicken broth, 1 tablespoon crushed garlic, 1 teaspoon cumin, and 1 teaspoon salt to a Dutch oven over medium-high heat.
-Mix well, add chicken and bring to boil.
-Cover with lid and move to the oven for 1 hour.
+• Add onion, 2 cans of chicken broth, 1 tablespoon crushed garlic, and 1 teaspoon salt to a Dutch oven over medium-high heat.
+Mix well, add chicken, and bring to a boil.
+Cover with a lid and move to the oven for 1 hour.

-• Remove from the oven and move breast to a plate to cool for 15 minutes.
-Discard the liquid except for 1 cup.
-Then shred by hand.
-Move broth to a separate container.
+• Remove the breasts from the oven and transfer them to a plate to cool for 15 minutes.
+Discard the liquid except for 1 cup (or more), then shred them by hand.

 Recipe Notes